reachsolution/You-Dont-Know-JS/types & grammar/ch4.md

 ### Implicitly: Strings <--> Numbers

-Earlier in this chapter, we explored *explicitly* coercing between `string` and `number` values.
-Now, let's explore the same task but with *implicit* coercion approaches.
-But before we do, we have to examine some nuances of operations that will *implicitly* force coercion.

 The `+` operator is overloaded to serve the purposes of both `number` addition and `string` concatenation.
 So how does JS know which type of operation you want to use?
 Consider:

 ```js